telefonicaid/fiware-cygnus/docker/cygnus-ngsi/README.md

 ##<a name="section3"></a>Using the image
 ###<a name="section3.1"></a>As it is
-The cygnus-ngsi image (either built from the scratch, either downloaded from hu.docker.com) allows running a Cuygnus agent in charge of receiving NGSI-like notifications and persiting them into a MySQL database running at `mysql` host.
+The cygnus-ngsi image (either built from the scratch, either downloaded from hu.docker.com) allows running a Cygnus agent in charge of receiving NGSI-like notifications and persiting them into a MySQL database running at `mysql` host.

 Start a container for this image by typing in a terminal: